petherin/concurrency-in-go-src/readme.md

 * It cannot continue due to an unrecoverable error
 * It is told to stop

-We get the first two for free when our algorithms end or we get an eror.
+We get the first two for free when our algorithms end, or we get an error.

 The parent or main goroutine should be able to tell its child goroutines to terminate.